Sign up to our weekly newsletter

-The role for internal communications has shot up the corporate agenda during the pandemic, with so many of us now running businesses with remote teams.
+The role for internal communications has shot up the corporate agenda over the course of the pandemic, with so many of us now running businesses with hybrid teams.
 Whilst most marketing teams have traditionally placed emphasis on communicating externally with customers, clients and stakeholders, we all now realise the importance of internal communications to effectively run our businesses.
 If you haven’t yet got around to upping your internal comms game, now’s the perfect time.
+Our podcast this week is all about creating an internal communications strategy, you can stream it here or read on for more tips!

 According to research by Accenture, businesses that invest in stellar internal communications attract more talent, have higher levels of workforce engagement, productivity and retention.
 This in turn directly improves a business’ financial performance, with companies with effective internal communication strategies and highly engaged workforces being 21 percent more profitable than those with poor engagement.